Admission to the Faculty of Medicine

 EVALUATION AND PROMOTION

-1) Subject to the approval of Senate, the overall policy of evaluation and the planning of the programs of studies leading to the degree of M.D. are the responsibility of the Undergraduate Medical Studies Committee, which is a standing committee of the Council of the Faculty of Medicine.
+1) Subject to the approval of Senate, the overall policy of evaluation and the planning of the programs of studies leading to the degree of M.D. are the responsibility of the Committee on Undergraduate Studies for the Faculty of Medicine, which is a standing committee of the Council of the Faculty of Medicine.
 Responsibility for scheduling and co-ordinating courses rests with an appointed Chair of the Pre-Clerkship or Clerkship committee in collaboration with the chairpersons of courses taught in a year or section of the curriculum.

 2) Each student is expected to complete the work of the class as described in the current regulations of the Faculty of Medicine for each year of the program and to pass the prescribed academic and professional examination.
 In this context, the professional evaluation will cover, not only the skills expected of a student, but personal conduct and relationships with peers, patients, hospital personnel, faculty and staff.

 3) For years 1 and 2, evaluations of each student's performance are conducted by the course chairs and instructors in each course or course components.
 The results of these evaluations are expressed on a three point internal scale as outstanding, pass or fail.

 In the third and fourth years, evaluations covering discipline rotations, electives and selectives are conducted by the discipline coordinators and the electives and selectives coordinators.
 There is an internal five point scale of outstanding, above average, average, below average and fail.
 The integrated basic, community health and clinical science course taught during the clerkship is graded in the same fashion as courses in the preclerkship phase of the curriculum.